Goldschmidt 2016

 9:00am to 12:00pm

 Students learn best when they actively manipulate course content, connect it to their own knowledge, and explain to each other concepts as they learn them.
-In the Faculty of Science at the University of British Columbia (Canada), we are nearing the end of a 7-year project to transform teaching, IMG_20140608_094157the Carl Wieman Science Education Initiative.
+In the Faculty of Science at the University of British Columbia (Canada), we are nearing the end of a 7-year project to transform teaching, the Carl Wieman Science Education Initiative.
 Carl Wieman is a Nobel Prize-winning physicist who has been focusing on improving Science education in recent years.
 The CWSEI has been very successful and in the Earth, Ocean, and Atmospheric Science department and our courses have changed dramatically for the better.

 One of the cornerstones of this transformation is the use of well-structured and relevant learning activities in our lectures ranging from short 5 minute exercises to integrated 50 minute problems implemented in classes with small (20 students) to large (>100 students) enrolments.
 These activities create strong connections between concepts addressed in class and in lab, allow students to practice vital skills, and result in a high level of engagement and discussion between students.